nirajdesai70-del/NSW_Estimation_Software/docs/PHASE_5/00_GOVERNANCE/PHASE_5_MODE_POLICY.md

 - Commit messages must reference decision/feature ID
 - Weekly Change Summary must list all changes

+### Prerequisites Handling

+**Rule:** Master-document prerequisites are tracked via `PENDING_INPUTS_REGISTER.md`, not as blocking entry gates.

+**How it works:**
+- Prerequisites are mandatory reference inputs that must be reviewed
+- Each prerequisite must result in either a decision (APPROVED/REJECTED/NOTED) or explicit adoption in Step-1/Step-2 artifacts
+- Coverage is proven via Decision Register entries and frozen artifacts
+- See `PHASE_5_PREREQUISITES_INTEGRATION.md` for complete mapping

+**Why:** Under OPEN_GATE_EXPLORATION mode, prerequisites inform decisions and design, but do not block progress.
+This maintains exploration flexibility while ensuring nothing is forgotten.

 ### Fundamentals Alignment

 **Rule:** Every decision must cite at least one of: